silshack/summer2018/_posts/elliott/2018-06-11-code-talks-diversity.md

 <iframe src="https://trinket.io/embed/python/84d92ea244" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 For homework, I want you to use this new knowledge to improve an existing trinket, both by refactoring it and by adding some new feature using the abilities of classes.

+Volunteer for an example?

+# If there's time: Midterm Review

+Let's go over these questions.
+Or we can do it next time.